 How blockchain can transform the government sector?

 The hyper-connectivity that can now be seen in the world around us, has not just given birth to more data but has also brought in a significant transformation in how the economy is now operating and interacting.

-This era of constant change and the economical shift is demanding the government to become more transparent, efficient, cost-conscious, and real-time, which translates into a government that is truly citizen centric.
+This era of constant change and the economical shift is demanding the government to become more transparent, efficient, cost-conscious, and real-time, which translates into a government that is truly citizen–centric.

-Now, meeting this newly emerged demand will call for a shift that would shake the grounds of a bureaucratic government body.
+And meeting this newly emerged demand will call for a shift that would shake the grounds of a bureaucratic government body.
 A shift that will only be made possible by fostering the induction of a secure blockchain architecture and other features of this technology.

-The many benefits of a Decentralized Government revolve around making government bodies more efficient, in not just how they work but also in where they stand on the public loyalty chart.
+The many benefits of a decentralized government revolve around making government bodies more efficient, in not just how they work but also in where they stand on the public loyalty chart.

 The blockchain use cases in government and the public sector are majorly centered around three of the technology’s core areas:

-A. Building Trust with Wary Citizens
+A. Building trust with its citizens

-B. Protection of Sensitive Data
+B. Protection of sensitive data

 Data hacks and stolen identities have become a sad part of today’s reality.
 And as a by-default record manager of the society, governments have become the main target of hackers globally.